 On our return trip, as we were well into the Flint Hills, there was broken cloud cover.
 These clouds were moving very quickly.
 As the shadows of these clouds blocked the sun momentarily, racing shadows swept across the ocean with great beauty.
 Only a video camera could really capture the essence of what I am trying to describe.
 A still photograph would give you a static version of a moving thing which would be of some benefit, but it could not convey the race that was taking place.
 Although we were traveling at the designated 75 miles per hour speed limit, these shadows swept over us like planes.
 I wanted to catch a shadow, but knew it would be a futile effort so I chased them instead.
 As the highway would wind and climb then drop and climb again, each group of shadows would laugh at us.
 They were free of the restrictions of earth and gravity and pavement.

 So, I thought as I drove.
 I marveled at the sheer beauty of clouds and their offspring.
 I calculated their speed and distance.
 I was in awe of their ‘light as air’ design, and the ability of each cloud to obscure our view of the sun…even for only a few seconds.
 The shapes and heights and colors of clouds amaze me, especially at sunsets when white becomes gold or possibly red-orange.
 And the shadows.
-They are shift and elusive.
+They are swift and elusive.
 They ply across the ground, covering everything in their path as they dart past our field of vision.
 Magnificent is the word for what I saw.
 I wish you could have witnessed it for the heavens put on quite a show Monday afternoon.

 Have you ever chased a shadow?
 Caught one?
 Why not try?
 Free yourself from anything that holds you back and simply ‘go for it ‘.
 While you’re busy chasing shadows and staring at clouds, consider who made them and rejoice that we have been given yet another reminder that this world was created for a reason and not by accident.
 That reason just happens to be you…and me.
 By enjoying the simple, yet most profound things this world has to offer, you may discover a new dimension to living…peace.